-In recent years the council has generated significant capital receipts from the sale of the Town Hall Annex and Carter Square Car Park.
-Future receipts are anticipated from, for example the sale land of High Street (Bargates), the sale of land at Dove Way and Pennycroft Lane, and also potentially from the sale of land at Lynwood Road.
+In recent years the council has generated significant capital receipts from the sale of the Town Hall Annex, Carter Square Car Park and Land at Dove Way.
+Future receipts are anticipated from, for example the sale land of High Street (Bargates), the sale of land at Lynwood Road and Pennycroft Lane.